-The district also offers weed fabric and anchor pins for sale.
+The district also offers weed fabric, anchor pins, and tree protectors for sale.
 The weed fabric helps reduce weed competition as new seedling trees are establishing.
-The anchor pins help to hold the fabric in place against wind, etc. They can also be used to hold irrigation lines in place.
+The anchor pins help to hold the fabric in place against wind, etc. They can also be used to hold drip irrigation lines in place.
 The tree protectors shield new trees from the sun and wind.

 - Weed fabric: sold in 6 ft x 300 ft rolls, or by the foot.

 - Anchor pins: sold in boxes of 500 or individually